andy-schulz/thekla-examples/courses/cucumber/06_Specify_Data_in_Tables/README.md

     Then check something else
 ```

-for Gherkin the two examples are the same.
+for Gherkin itself the two examples (header row / header column) are the same.

 ## Access the data in a data table

-The following shows the four possible ways to transform a data table:
+Cucumber-js has four possible ways to transform a data table:

 ```gherkin
   Scenario: Use Data Tables WITH a Header